byui-cit/learning-modules/modules/js/organizing-functions/prepare1.md

 }
 ```

 It does exactly the same thing, it's just broken up into multiple lines of code.
 There is something of great importance to note in his little example.
 JavaScript and Python share the same scope rules.
 When let or const are used within the scope operators in JavaScript, the variable or constant exists only within that scope.
-In other words, the sum and avg variables declared between the scope operators for this function can not be used outside of this function.
+In other words, the sum and avg variables declared between the scope operators for this function cannot be accessed outside of this function.

-JavaScript does have another keyword, var, that can be used to 'hoist' the variable outside of its declaring scope, but it can cause logic errors in your code and has fallen out of favor with most developers and engineers.
+JavaScript does have another keyword, var, that can be used to [hoist](https://developer.mozilla.org/en-US/docs/Glossary/Hoisting) the variable outside of its declaring scope, but it can cause logic errors in your code and has fallen out of favor with most developers and engineers.
 You should rarely use it, and only when you have a great deal of experience with JavaScript.

-## Another way to Write Functions
+## Another Way to Write Functions

 Having seen the traditional way of declaring a function, it is important that you know there are other ways to create functions.
 In JavaScript functions are Objects.
 That means that anything we can do with an Object, we can do with a function.
 Including assigning them to variables.
 When we do this it is called a 'function expressions' in the JavaScript community.
 Here is the averageTwoNumbers function written using the expression type syntax.